The Ionian coast of southern Italy

 In essence, on one hand, new businesses operating in an area that is very underdeveloped both in terms of infrastructure and services, yet still subject to the constraints and costs of the European economy, have struggled to move beyond the local market, which is very limited in terms of overall demand for goods and services.
 They also face challenges competing in a global market characterized by lower transportation and labor costs, as well as optimal organization of production factors due to the presence of industrial districts and supply chains.
 On the other hand, small businesses already operating in the area, despite benefiting from incentives that have often allowed for expansion and modernization, struggle to maintain their economic and financial balance, as they are essentially structured to meet the limited local or regional demand.

-The local market, therefore, is unable to sustain itself primarily due to numerical issues: the Province of Crotone has just over 170,000 inhabitants, with a very low average income and consequently low consumer spending.
+The local market, therefore, is unable to sustain itself primarily due to numerical issues: low population, with a very low average income and consequently low consumer spending.
 It is therefore necessary to implement a serious and coherent strategic development policy that has sustainable and substantial impacts on the local and regional socio-economic system.
 This policy must address key issues for the revitalization of the entire population in a comprehensive, non-episodic manner, with a medium-to long-term perspective.

 Given the mistakes of the past, the only plausible development perspective for the area is to focus on increasing global demand for goods and services by attracting new potential consumers.
 Hence, the idea of considering a project with unique dimensions and characteristics that can act as a magnet for large tourist flows in a region that is otherwise difficult for millions of visitors to reach, except for exceptional reasons, becomes crucial